 - 1. Bring the SQLdm Management Service on line. - 2.
 Use the Management Service Configuration wizard to force the services to re-register on the active node.

-Perform a distributed upgrade
+Perform a standard upgrade

-Use the following procedures to upgrade a distributed SQL Diagnostic Manager 10.2 environment.
+Use the following procedures to upgrade a distributed SQL Diagnostic Manager environment.

 Upgrade your SQLDM Repository and/or SQLDM Services